bemson/subetha/README.md

 };
 ```

 The `Client#_transmit()` method sends any message type you like.
-(See the SubEtha or AX module source-code for more information on this method.)
-Keep in mind that for any custom message to work, a message handler must exist on the recieving peer.
+(See the PE module for more information on this method.)
+Keep in mind that for any custom message to work, a corresponding message handler must exist on the recieving peer.

 #### Overriding the EventEmitter